renatamoon/renatamoon/README.md

 ## RENATA MONTEIRO'S GITHUB!
-I'm passionate web and software developer and technology student from São Paulo, Brasil.<br>
+Software developer junior and technology student from São Paulo, Brasil.<br>
 Here you can find and check all my projects, studies files and more.

 <a href="https://www.buymeacoffee.com/mokkapps" target="_blank" rel="noreferrer nofollow">